chisophugis/lbd/source/funccall.rst

 :ref:`funccall_f2` depicted two steps to take care arguments passing.
 One is store outgoing arguments in caller function, and the other is load incoming arguments in callee function.
-We define LowerFormalArguments() to do “load incoming arguments” in callee function of the last section.
+We defined LowerFormalArguments() for “load incoming arguments” in callee function last section.
-Now, we have to finish “store outgoing arguments” in caller function.
+Now, we will finish “store outgoing arguments” in caller function.
 LowerCall() is responsible to do this.
 The implementation as follows,

 .. code-block:: c++